History of James Taylor in Timeline

 On December 14, 1985, James Taylor married actress Kathryn Walker at the Cathedral of St. John the Divine.

-Since 1989, Hugh Taylor, James Taylor's youngest brother, has operated The Outermost Inn, a bed-and-breakfast in Aquinnah, Massachusetts, with his wife after leaving the music industry.
+In 1989, James Taylor's youngest brother, Hugh Taylor, left the music industry and opened The Outermost Inn, a bed-and-breakfast in Aquinnah, Massachusetts, with his wife.

 1993: Death of Alex Taylor

-In 1993, Alex Taylor, James Taylor's older brother and a fellow musician, passed away.
+In 1993, Alex Taylor, James Taylor's older brother and a musician, passed away.

 1995: Began dating Caroline "Kim" Smedvig

-In 1995, James Taylor began dating Caroline "Kim" Smedvig, the director of public relations and marketing for the Boston Symphony Orchestra.
+In 1995, James Taylor began dating Caroline "Kim" Smedvig, the director of public relations and marketing for the Boston Symphony Orchestra, whom he met when he performed with John Williams and the Boston Pops orchestra.

 1996: Divorce from Kathryn Walker

-2000: Inducted into the Rock and Roll Hall of Fame
+2000: Induction into the Rock and Roll Hall of Fame

 February 18, 2001: Marriage to Caroline "Kim" Smedvig